SandwichCakeStudios/Beginners-introduction-to-Video-Game-System-Design/README.md

 ![Status: Educational](https://img.shields.io/badge/Status-Educational-brightgreen)

 A friendly introduction to understanding the fundamental concepts of Video Game System Design.
-This guide is designed for beginners, students, and developers.
+This guide is designed for beginners.

+> [!IMPORTANT]
+> Information have been collected from multiple sources(Internet,books,own experience) and AI has been used to create a well-structured presentation.

 ---